maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 It makes no sense to simplify the equivalence reasoning input type, so this has been omitted.

+### Extra option: align ###

+Controls if the student's answer is aligned 'left' or 'right' within the input box.

 ## Extra options ##

 In the future we are likely to add additional functionality via the _extra options_ fields.
 This is because the form-based support becomes ever more complex, intimidating and difficult to navigate.